Heritage Health Board of Directors

-Linda lives on the Rathdrum Prairie, north of Post Falls, where her and her husband farm.
-She raised two daughters and now is blessed with five grandchildren.
-Linda has a 30-year career in public health laboratories; currently Microbiologist/Supervisor for a premier mining & environmental laboratory based in Kellogg, ID.
-She advocates for mental health and counseling services for adults and children.
+Linda lives on the Rathdrum Prairie, north of Post Falls, where she and her husband farm.
+She raised two daughters and is now blessed with nine grandchildren.
+Linda has a 30-year career in public health laboratories, currently serving as a Client Services Liaison for a premier mining & environmental laboratory based in Kellogg, ID.
+She is a strong advocate for mental health and behavioral health services for adults and children and quality patient care.
 Her goal is to help fill the enormous need for mental health services; mental health is part of physical health.

-Donna has been married for 55 years, she has 3 children, 15 grandchildren, and 22 great-grandchildren.
-She has done secretary work all her working life.
-She was the bookkeeper for Jim Griffitts, at the Hayden Lake Golf Course Pro Shop.
+Donna has been married for 64 years; she has 15 grandchildren, 32 great-grandchildren, and two great-great-grandchildren.
+She has done office support and clerical work all her working life.
+She was the bookkeeper for Jim Griffitts at the Hayden Lake Golf Course Pro Shop.
 Donna now works at home for their part-time business.
-She is a Genealogist and is on a Church Mission from her home, answering emails from all over the world, (English Language) and has done that for 6 + years.
-She serves on the Board because Ginger Seaman asked her years ago if she would be interested in being on the board.
-Donna, of course, said yes… she just wants to give back to Heritage Health for what they have done for her.
+She is a Genealogist and is on a Church Mission from her home, answering emails from all over the world (English Language), and has done that for 6 + years.
+She had served on the Heritage Health Board since 2004, when initially asked if she would be interested in helping and said yes, of course, so she could give back to Heritage Health for what they have done for her.

-Ann Dare became involved with Heritage Health in October 2013 as a volunteer in the Dental and Administration offices and joined the board of directors in August 2015.
-Ann has over twenty years experience working in the non-profit field; she retired in 2008 from United Way of the Ozarks in Springfield, Missouri.
-Ann is a member and current board member of the Cancer and Community Charities (3Cs) and a member of the Blazen Divaz performance group.
-She and her husband John and their three cats moved from Springfield, Missouri to Coeur d’Alene in 2013 to be closer to their daughter and grandchildren.
-Ann is dedicated to the mission of Heritage Health and believes that everyone is entitled to quality health care and is proud to be part of Heritage Health's mission.
+Ann became involved with Heritage Health in October 2013 as a volunteer in the Dental and Administration offices and joined the board of directors in 2015.
+In her hometown of Springfield, Missouri, Ann worked for several non-profit agencies and retired from United Way of the Ozarks in 2008.
+Ann lives in Coeur d’Alene, where she is an active member of the Cancer and Community Charities (3Cs).
+She also enjoys membership in the Coeur d’Alene Elks Lodge and the Hayden Lake Eagles Auxiliary.
+Ann believes everyone is entitled to quality health care and is proud to be part of Heritage Health's mission.

-Ron came to serve on the Heritage Health board in May of 2016.
-He has over 30 years experience in Social Servies and 25 years in Real Estate with an active broker license and a B.A. in Psychology from the University of Delaware.
+Ron began serving on the Heritage Health board in May of 2016.
+He has over 30 years of experience in Social Services and 25 years in Real Estate with an active broker license and a B.A. in Psychology from the University of Delaware.
 Now retired, Ron wanted to give back to the community and is actively participating on several boards.
-He felt his background in social services (Mental Health, SUD, Medicaid) and as a retired Regional Director for Idaho Health and Welfare could be of benefit to the Heritage Health organization.
+He felt his background in social services (Mental Health, SUD, Medicaid) and as a retired Regional Director for Idaho Health and Welfare could benefit the Heritage Health organization.